Table of Contents

 Hiring managers do not only look at your cover letter details, but they also have certain expectations when it comes to how presentable, organized, and consistent your letter is.
 Hence, following the standard cover letter format and layout is a must.
 While it may be tempting to use graphics or colorful texts as a way to stand out visually, the best way to go is to keep it simple and professional.
 Let’s have a look at some ideas on how to format a cover letter effectively.

-- Font name and font size
+a) Font name and font size

 When it comes to fonts, simple and professional is the new trend.
 Using a simple one for your cover letter ensures that it would be clear and easy to read.
 The most recommended fonts are Garamond, Helvetica, Calibri, Arial, and Times New Roman.
 Avoid using decorative font styles.
-Complicated and fancy fonts can make it harder for the ATS software and human eye to read your cover letter, which may prevent your application from advancing to the next stage.
+Complicated and fancy fonts can make it harder for the ATS software and the human eye to read your cover letter, which may prevent your application from advancing to the next stage.

 The size of your cover letter font also matters a lot, so make sure it is legible.
 The standard font size is between 10 and 12 points.
 Using anything smaller than that may impact readability, and anything larger can make your cover letter look unprofessional.
 Nonetheless, in general, your cover letter’s font name and size should match the ones that you used in your resume.

-- Margins and line spacing
+b) Margins and line spacing

-The ideal margin for a cover letter should be no larger than 1 inch and no smaller than 0.7 inch all around.
+The ideal margin for a cover letter should be no larger than 1 inch and no smaller than 0.7 inches all around.
 When it comes to line spacing, you can use between 1 to 1.5 depending on how long or short your cover letter content is.
 Additionally, don’t forget to leave an extra line between each section and paragraph.
 Following these standard sizes will give your cover letter an uncluttered look, enhancing its readability.
 Above all else, keep your margin and line spacing consistent to ensure your content is balanced on the page.